-In accordance with these standards and the rules of the NYSE, our Board of Directors has determined that each of the following 10 of our current 11 directors has no material relationship with us and is therefore independent: Messrs.
-Minicucci, Gardner, McLennan, Olswang, Zisapel, Brodsky, Kahan, LeFave and Lemelbaum and Dr. Yaron.
+In accordance with these standards and Nasdaq rules, our Board of Directors has determined that each of the following nine of our current ten directors has no material relationship with us that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director: Messrs.
+Minicucci, Gardner, McLennan, Olswang, Zisapel, Brodsky, Kahan, LeFave and Dr. Yaron.